 Hand Powered: Traditional Land Based Skills

-I have a particular fascination with the scythe as a land management tool and the connection it provides to the mower.
+I have a particular fascination with the scythe as a land management tool and the connection it provides the mower to the land.
 Following my first scything course in the Churnet valley in Staffordshire, on a sun-baked day in July with swallows sweeping in front of the mowers, I was instantly hooked!
-As soon as I started to feel the tool moving as it should, gliding through the grass with ease, I could instantly see the potential for this tool in sustainable land management and the positive impact it could make on the landscapes of today.
+As soon as I started to feel the tool moving as it should, gliding through the grass in a rhythmic swing, I could instantly see the potential for this tool in sustainable land management and the positive impact it could make on the landscapes of today.
 Ever since that day, which was taught by Jez (the scythe) Hastings, I have dedicated myself to becoming a competent scythesman and scything instructor, working closely with Jez, and committing myself to learning just how powerful a tool the scythe is to reconnect people with the land.

-I am also a qualified drystone waller and have worked from 2018 on a Heritage lottery project coordinating teams of volunteer wallers in the South Pennines, Sheffield region.
+I am also a qualified level 2 drystone waller and have worked from 2018 to 2022 on a Heritage lottery project coordinating teams of volunteer wallers in the South Pennines, Sheffield region.

-I am based in South Yorkshire but I am happy to work anywhere across the UK so please contact me to discuss options.
+I am based in Mid wales and South Yorkshire but I am happy to work anywhere across the UK so please contact me to discuss options.

 Copyright 2021 Danny Hodgson